Manual: Piglet glTF Importer 1.3.9

 2019.3 through 2021.1 1.1.0 through 3.3.2 3.3.2

-2021.2 or newer 4.0.0 or newer 4.1.0
+2021.2 through 2022.1 4.0.0 or newer 4.1.0

 Since DracoUnity is hosted by a third-party package registry (OpenUPM), you will need to tell Unity where to download the package by adding a scoped registry to the Packages/manifest.json under your Unity project directory.
 You can do that by making the edits shown in Listing 8 and then restarting Unity.
 In addition, remember to change the DracoUnity version in Listing 8 to your required DracoUnity version.
 If you want to perform the same edits in an automated fashion, you can instead install the OpenUPM CLI tool and run openupm add com.atteneder.draco@3.3.2 (or similar).